georgia-tech-db/evadb/docs/source/benchmarks/text_summarization.rst

 .. note::

-   At the time of this documentation, we need to manully ``pip install evaluate`` for huggingface model to work in MindsDB.
+   At the time of this documentation, we need to manually ``pip install evaluate`` for huggingface model to work in MindsDB.

 After the installation, we use mysql cli to connect to MindsDB.
 Replace the port number as needed.